 What Tools Can Facilitate the Handover Process?

-You can use project management software, shared documents, and communication platforms to facilitate the handover process.
-These tools help you track progress, share information, and guarantee everyone’s on the same page throughout the shift.
+Project management software, shared documents, and communication platforms are all useful here.
+They help you track progress, share information, and keep everyone aligned throughout the transition.

 How Can I Handle Resistance From the Successor?